A character places the stress on the wrong syllable of a word, whether intentionally or not.

 - And the state capital of Queensland is "BRIZ-b'n", NOT Bris-BANE.

-- Similarly, the city of Glasgow, Scotland is pronounced "Glaz-go" by natives, not "Glass-gow".
+- Similarly, the city of Glasgow, Scotland is pronounced "Glaz-go" (or "GLESGA!") by natives, not "Glass-gow".